prasha-au/letscook/README.md

 ## Supported sites
 It should be fairly easy to add new websites.
+Currently supported sites are...
  - Most sites using [Wordpress Recipe Maker](https://wordpress.org/plugins/wp-recipe-maker/)
  - taste.com.au